kjirou/blog/blog-source/articles/baldurs-gate-3-english-terms.md

 - A bonus or penalty based on an Ability.

+### Difficulty Class (DC)

+- A number that must be matched or exceeded to succeed.
+  Rolling a 1 always fails: rolling a 20 always succeeds.

 ### Proficiency Bonus

 - Your proficiency bonus is added to **Ability Checks** and **Saving Throws** against **Skill** you are proficient in, making them more likely to succeed.